What Is the Life Expectancy for Mesothelioma?

 Mesothelioma stage at diagnosis may affect life expectancy because early-stage patients are better candidates for potentially life-extending surgery.
 Additionally, early-stage mesothelioma is further from metastasis.

-Unfortunately, about two-thirds of mesothelioma patients are diagnosed after their cancer is already advanced.
+Since about two-thirds of mesothelioma patients are diagnosed after their cancer is already advanced, it’s important to seek treatment from a specialist right away.

 Other Life Expectancy Factors

 Mesothelioma life expectancy may be affected by many factors outside of a patient’s cancer traits.
-Various studies have shown characteristics of the patients themselves may influence life expectancy — sometimes considerably.
+Various studies have shown that certain characteristics of the patients themselves may influence their life expectancy with mesothelioma — sometimes considerably.

 Other mesothelioma life expectancy factors include: